RoshdyZarif/SamsungInnovationCampusTasks/README.md

 # Samsung Innovation Campus Tasks

-A collection of tasks and projects completed as part of the **Samsung Innovation Campus** program.
-These cover topics such as Linux, version control, networking, data visualization, and more.
+A collection of tasks and mini-projects completed during the **Samsung Innovation Campus** program, covering Linux, Git, networking, and Python data visualization.

 ---